 Hearing set for man charged in 'Vote Trump' church burning

-A court hearing is set for a Mississippi man charged in the burning of a black church that was spray-painted with "Vote Trump."
-Andrew McClinton has been jailed under $250,000 bond since he was arrested Dec.
-21 and charged with first degree arson of a place of worship.
+JACKSON, Miss. - A court hearing is set for a Mississippi man charged in the burning of a black church that was spray-painted with "Vote Trump."

 Comments